-The formative assessment is undertaken to allow your student to identify behaviours that they need to practise and improve upon.
+The formative assessment is undertaken to allow your student to identify competencies that they need to practise and improve upon.
 The ratings achieved at this point do not contribute towards the overall assessment outcome.
 It is completed by the end of week five of placement to give you and your student sufficient time to identify practice opportunities to support their improvement and development.
 There is no expectation that students will have reached the required standard of competency by this first assessment.

 The summative assessment is the final Competency Assessment and is undertaken at the end of week 12.
-In this assessment, your student is required to achieve a minimum of a level 3 in all the behaviours assessed.
+In this assessment, your student is required to achieve a rating of MIN (Requires Minimal Supervision) in all the competencies assessed.

-If your student has not achieved a level 3 in all behaviours by the end of week 12, you should contact a Practice Educator immediately.
-The Practice Educator will support you and your student in developing a focused training plan for the final four weeks of the placement to give the student every opportunity to reach a level 3 by the end of the placement.
+If your student has not achieved a MIN (Requires Minimal Supervision) rating in all applicable competencies by the end of week 12, you should contact a Practice Educator immediately.
+The Practice Educator will support you and your student in developing a focused training plan for the final four weeks of the placement to give the student every opportunity to reach a MIN (Requires Minimal Supervision) rating by the end of the placement.
 The final Competency Assessment will remain open until the end of week 16 to allow you to amend any scores given at week 12 if required.